 <p>清理后词数:{{ cleaned_text | wordcount }}</p>

-In the above example, we use multiple chained callsreplaceFilter, replacing Chinese commas, exclamation marks, periods, parentheses, and English question marks and exclamation marks with empty strings.wordcountThe filter will count the number of words for a more 'pure' text, resulting in more accurate results.
+In the above example, we make multiple chained calls.replaceA filter that replaces Chinese commas, exclamation marks, periods, parentheses, as well as English question marks and exclamation marks with empty strings.
+After this processing,wordcountThe filter will count words on a more 'pure' text, resulting in more accurate results.

 2. Consider usingcutFilter (for individual characters)

-AlthoughreplaceThe filter function is powerful, but if you need to remove punctuation symbols that are all single characters and there are many types, you can also consider usingcutFilter.cutThe filter is used to remove specified characters from any position in a string.
-However,replaceit differs from replacing one "old keyword" each time,cutUsed to remove one or more characters.
-When dealing with multiple different punctuation marks, its usage is the same asreplaceSimilar, it also needs to be called in a chain, or write a custom function that can handle all target characters (if the system supports it).
-But in the current filter system of AnQiCMS,replaceThe expression may be clearer and more direct.
+AlthoughreplaceThe filter is powerful, but if the punctuation symbols to be removed are all single characters and there are many kinds, it can also be considered to usecutfilter.cutThe filter is used to remove specified characters from any position in a string.
+However, unlikereplaceeach time can replace a "old keyword", cutGenerally used to remove one or more types of characters.
+When handling multiple different punctuation marks, its usage is similar toreplaceSimilar, it also needs to be called in a chain, or write a custom function that can handle all target characters (if the system supports it).
+But in the current filter system of AnQiCMS, replaceThe expression may be clearer and more direct.

-3. CombinetrimThe filter handles leading and trailing whitespaces.
+3. CombinetrimThe filter processes leading and trailing blanks.

 {% set text_raw = " Hello, world! " %}